NethServer/docs/administrator-manual/en/hotsync.rst

 - MASTER is the production system SLAVE is the spare server
 - SLAVE is switched on, with an IP address different than MASTER
 - Every 15 minutes, MASTER makes a backup on SLAVE
-- If something went wrong, an email is sent to root (admin if mail server is installed)
+- If an error occurs, an email is sent to root (admin if mail server is installed)
 - SLAVE check updates and makes some system operations every 60 minutes